guillermomolina/lazyscript/CONTRIBUTING.md

 This repository contains a snapshot of LazyScript that is updated only after major changes.
-The development version is part of the Truffle repository: https://github.com/graalvm/truffle
+The development version is at: https://github.com/guillermomolina/lazyscript